Kill Ratio: Production

-The film was shot in Howth, Ireland, as The Fixer.
+The film was executive produced bu Barry Gordon, Michael Radiloff and Jorge Saralegui, and filmed in Howth, Ireland, as The Fixer.

 Release

 XLrator Media released Kill Ratio to theaters in Los Angeles on December 9, 2016, and video on demand four days later.

 Reception

 John DeFore of The Hollywood Reporter called it "an uninspired bore" and criticized the dialogue.
 Maitland McDonagh of Film Journal International wrote that the film "delivers respectable action, [but] in the end it fails to rise above from the constraints of its genre and budget".
 Michael Rechtshaffen of the Los Angeles Times called it "a laughably inept political thriller that would have been right at home on the USA Network lineup circa 1990".
 Luke Y. Thompson of LA Weekly wrote that the film's concept could work if remade with a better budget and actors who weren't trying to conceal an Irish accent.